Prepare data using Amazon Glue Interactive Sessions - Amazon SageMaker

 Prepare data using Amazon Glue Interactive Sessions

-Amazon Glue Interactive Sessions is an on-demand, serverless, Apache Spark runtime environment that data scientists and engineers can use to rapidly build, test, and run data preparation and analytics applications.
+Amazon Glue interactive sessions is an on-demand, serverless, Apache Spark runtime environment that data scientists and data engineers can use to rapidly build, test, and run data preparation and analytics applications.

-You can initiate an Amazon Glue interactive session by starting a SageMaker Studio Classic notebook.
-When creating your Studio Classic notebook, choose the built-in Glue PySpark or Glue Spark kernel.
+You can initiate an Amazon Glue interactive session by starting a JupyterLab notebook in Studio or Studio Classic.
+When starting your notebook, choose the built-in Glue PySpark and Ray or Glue Spark kernel.
 This automatically starts an interactive, serverless Spark session.
 You do not need to provision or manage any compute cluster or infrastructure.
-After initialization, you can explore the Amazon Glue Data Catalog, execute complex queries, and interactively analyze and prepare data using Spark within your Studio Classic notebook.
-You can then use the prepared data to build, train, tune, and deploy models using the purpose-built ML tools within SageMaker Studio Classic.
+After initialization, you can explore the Amazon Glue Data Catalog, execute complex queries, and interactively analyze and prepare data using Spark within your Studio or Studio Classic notebooks.
+You can then use the prepared data to build, train, tune, and deploy models using the purpose-built ML tools within SageMaker.

-Before starting your Amazon Glue interactive session in SageMaker Studio Classic, you need to set the appropriate roles and policies.
-Additionally, you may need to provide access to additional resources, such as a storage Amazon S3 bucket, which might require additional policies.
-For more information about required and additional IAM policies, see Permissions for Amazon Glue Interactive Sessions in SageMaker Studio Classic.
+Before starting your Amazon Glue interactive session in Studio or Studio Classic, you need to set the appropriate roles and policies.
+Additionally, you may need to provide access to additional resources, such as a storage Amazon S3 bucket.
+For more information about required IAM policies, see Permissions for Amazon Glue interactive sessions in Studio or Studio Classic.

-SageMaker Studio Classic provides a default configuration for your Amazon Glue interactive session, however, you can use Amazon Glue’s full catalog of Jupyter magic commands to further customize your environment.
-For information about the default and additional Jupyter magics that you can use in your Amazon Glue interactive session, see Configure your Amazon Glue interactive session in SageMaker Studio Classic.
+Studio and Studio Classic provide a default configuration for your Amazon Glue interactive session, however, you can use Amazon Glue’s full catalog of Jupyter magic commands to further customize your environment.
+For information about the default and additional Jupyter magics that you can use in your Amazon Glue interactive session, see Configure your Amazon Glue interactive session in Studio or Studio Classic.

 • Images: SparkAnalytics 1.0, SparkAnalytics 2.0